-- 1) Securing a vessel to land (seabed, foreshore or shore), or - 2) securing a vessel to a structure, or
+- Securing a vessel to land (seabed, foreshore or shore), or - 2) securing a vessel to a structure, or - 3) placing a vessel in contact with the foreshore or seabed (deliberately or unintentionally),

-- 3) placing a vessel in contact with the foreshore or seabed (deliberately or unintentionally), - in one position, or within 1,000m of that position, for up to 28 days or part days is a restricted discretionary activity, provided: - 1) the vessel (including its anchor) is not secured or placed within a mapped (refer I Maps | Ngā mahere matawhenua): - a) Regionally Significant Anchorage, or - b) Site or Area of Significance to Tangata Whenua, or - c) Historic Heritage Site, or - d) Marina Zone, and - 2) the vessel (including its anchor) is not within 75m of an authorised marine farm structure
+- the vessel (including its anchor) is not secured or placed within a mapped (refer I Maps | Ngā mahere matawhenua): - a) Regionally Significant Anchorage, or - b) Site or Area of Significance to Tangata Whenua, or - c) Historic Heritage Site, or - d) Marina Zone, and - 2) the vessel (including its anchor) is not within 75m of an authorised marine farm structure

 - 1) Effects on the opportunity for recreational use of the waters in the vicinity.

 - 2) Effects on navigation and safety.

-- Effects on the characteristics, qualities and values of mapped Significant Ecological Areas (refer I Maps | Ngā mahere matawhenua).
+- 3) Effects on the characteristics, qualities and values of mapped Significant Ecological Areas (refer I Maps | Ngā mahere matawhenua).

 - 4) Methods to contain or treat sewage.

 - 5) Positive effects of the activity.